Carolina Chocolate Drops: Career

-In 2014 the Chocolate Drops worked with choreographer Twyla Tharp and dancers Robert Fairchild and Tiler Peck to create Cornbread Duet.

-In 2014, the group stopped regularly performing together, and members have pursued solo work and other projects since.
+In 2014 the Carolina Chocolate Drops worked with choreographer Twyla Tharp and dancers Robert Fairchild and Tiler Peck to create Cornbread Duet.
+2014 was also the year that group stopped regularly performing together, and members have pursued solo work and other projects since.
 Hubby Jenkins left the band in 2016.
-Rhiannon Giddens has released a number of solo recordings and was recently named as the artistic director of the Silk Road Project.
+Rhiannon Giddens has released a number of solo recordings and in 2020 was named the artistic director of the Silk Road Project.

+The original members of the Carolina Chocolate Drops reunited for the inaugural Biscuits & Banjos festival in Durham, North Carolina on April 26, 2025.